 Part 2: Practice Organization and Sample Training

-- We will ACTUALLY TRAIN A GROUP of players (Coaches: TAKE NOTES)
+- We will ACTUALLY TRAIN A GROUP of YOUR PLAYERS (6-10 kids is ideal)

 VERY valuable to see the players in action and how to pinpoint this training